Beliefs

 • Avoid borrowed interest.
 When you borrow consumers’ interest in something outside your brand, you’re only diluting it.

 • Some people are allergic to vanilla.
-And playing is safe is dangerous.
+And playing it safe is dangerous.
 We all know what happened to the chicken in the middle of the road.

-• Show your values.
+• Show your values, your benefits, your personality.
 Be the brand, always and everywhere.
 Every consumer touchpoint is a chance to build or erode the brand.

 • You have your way.
 Others have theirs.
 Be open minded to all the possible ways to achieve the same objective.